 15. Only Buy What You Need

 Be sure to only buy the items on your grocery list.
 Avoid impulse buys at all costs.

 Buying items not on your grocery list is a sure way to derail your grocery budget.

-That’s why it’s important to only buy the items on your grocery list so you can get in and get out quickly without spending additional time shopping for items that you don’t need.
+That’s why it’s essential to only buy the items on your grocery list so you can get in and get out quickly without spending additional time shopping for things that you don’t need.

 16. Buy Generic Brands

-You can also use this strategy for saving money on cable by looking for cable alternatives that exist.
+You can also use this strategy for saving money on cable by looking for alternatives to cable TV that exist.